 - A filtered DX Cluster which only tells you about DX you still ‘need’

-- A say in the Club Log most wanted report: your log is part of the trend data
+- The Club Log most wanted report: every log is part of the trend data

 - QSL suggestions to help you send out just the cards you need